JugendRettet/translations/en/faq.md

 5 Where do the people who escape via the central Mediteranean route come from?
 -------------------------------------------------------------------------------

-The IOM reported that in 2016 the majority of people taking that route come from Nigeria, Eritrea und Guinea.[³](#3)
+The IOM reported that in 2016 the majority of people taking that route come from Nigeria, Eritrea and Guinea.[³](#3)

 6 Where do you take the people after the rescue?